 - Trying harder.

-Rather, it's a mental problem.
+Instead, realize that it's a mental problem.
 Trying really hard is not necessary.
 Watch some great pianists on YouTube.
 They are not struggling, not trying hard.
+That's because their coordination is good, not because they spent time strengthening their finger muscles.

 How to be more patient with yourself as you learn hand independence at the piano

 When you feel impatient, try to notice what you do to rush the process along.
-Remind yourself that there are no shortcuts.
+Remind yourself that there are no shortcuts and stop doing those things.
+You're wasting your time and barking up the wrong tree.

-Try to pay attention to aspects of your practicing that you are enjoying.
-When we fixate on what results we're not getting, it is easy to ignore these things.
-As a consequence, we get demotivated and frustrated.
+In the meantime, try to pay attention to aspects of your practicing that you are enjoying.
+When we fixate on what results we're not getting, practicing stops being fun, and we stop doing it.

 Tip 3: Slow down and pay attention